 Degree Completion Courses The following courses must be satisfactorily completed for the associate degree.

 Please contact the Program Director for assistance for course equivalents at other colleges or universities.

+Program Requirements/

+PrerequisitesCreditsWritten Communication,

-Written Communication.
-3 cr.
-One Course: ---Elementary Composition
+One Course:

-Verbal Communication, One 3 cr.
+---Elementary Composition3.0Verbal Communication, One

+Course:

-Course: ---Speech Communication
+---Speech Communication3.0College Mathematics3.0

-College Mathematics 3 cr.
 (College Algebra or Higher)